MagamedT/cam-can-see-through-walls/README.md

 # Installation

 Python version should be >= 3.9.
-The two main dependencies are: PyTorch 2.1, DALI (1.35.0 -c420f32) and the last version of [grad-cam](https://github.com/jacobgil/pytorch-grad-cam).
+The three main dependencies are: PyTorch 2.1, DALI (1.35.0 -c420f32) and the last version of [grad-cam](https://github.com/jacobgil/pytorch-grad-cam).
 The imagenet1k dataset can be downloaded from [Hugging Face](https://huggingface.co/datasets/imagenet-1k).

 # Folder hierarchy overview